 Publication decision

-The Editor-in-Chief is responsible for publication decisions, guided by the principles of scientific integrity, the substantive quality of the text, and its relevance to the development of research on rural sociology and rural areas.
+The Editor-in-Chief is responsible for making publication decisions, guided by the principles of scientific integrity, the substantive quality of the manuscript, and its significance for the development of research in the field of economic sciences, with particular emphasis on rural development.

 Impartiality and non-discrimination